Last Updated on

-At this point, you decide if you want to “Sell as a Professional” where Amazon charges you $39.99 monthly or “Sell as an Individual” where Amazon charges you $0.99 for each sale you make.
-If you’re just starting out and don’t have a ton of sales under your belt, you can choose to get started as an individual.
+At this point, you decide if you want to “Sell as a Professional” where Amazon charges you $39.99 monthly or “Sell as an Individual” where Amazon costs you $0.99 for each sale you make.
+If you’re starting and don’t have a ton of deals under your belt, you can choose to get started as an individual.

 You’ll need to input information and enter a credit card with a company like Mastercard or Visa for international charges.

 If you are outside of the United States, Amazon will request your local bank information.
 Note that precisely this local bank must support ACH for wire transfers.

 You will also need your local phone number (bearing the allocated prefix of your resident country) as well as your home address for your mail.

 Lastly, you would need a US Employer Identification Number (EIN) if you run an LLC or a social security number (SSN) for a sole proprietorship.